Monday, 31 December 2018

 A bird in Ally’s hand

-Later I saw Tom staring fixedly at the top of my pulley which was festooned with washing.
+Later I saw Tom staring fixedly at the top of my pulley in the utility room which was festooned with washing.
 And there was a little sparrow hopping around up there and watching us warily.
 By the way, I love my pulley, it’s so handy and can carry a full load of washing.

 Later when I took the washing off the pulley I found that our fowl friend had left a little present on my trousers - bird poo!